carloresta/python-destec/exercises/exercises.md

 Exercises v.1 [2024-11-04]
 ==========================

+**Note: data.zip contains the same files as the data folder, but it's easier to download**

 Feel free to use whatever approach to solve these exercises, as long as it's useful to you (nobody is giving out grades, so if you blindly copy-paste a solution from the web you probably won't have achieved